brettz9/nogin/README.md

 1. Switch from `jsdom` to **`dominum`** (once latter may be capable), as latter is lighter-weight and we don't need all that jsdom offers; add tests within `jamilih` for the integration
-1. Allow **changing activation email or reset password email template** (with an alternative JS module)
 1. Make form **name field optional**
 1. See about minor **to-dos in code** along the way